Attraction of the Week: Charleston, SC Historic Downtown District

 The Battery is a gorgeous area to enjoy a refreshing stroll, especially after you tire of exploring historical sites for hours on end.
 Breathtaking multi-million dollar mansions (some in the 16 million dollar range!) line the coast.
 A quaint park lined with trees and pretty fountains create a totally relaxing setting to take a breather.

 The Charleston City Market

 The Charleston City Market, located on Meeting St, was established in the 1790’s, and today, it is listed on the National Historic Register.
-Originally referred to as the Centre market, it was originally a place where nearby farms and plantations could sell beef and produce, as well as a place for social gatherings.
+Originally referred to as the Centre market, it was originally a place where nearby farms and plantations could sell beef and produce.
+Also, the space was used for social gatherings.

 Today, you can shop for all sorts of unique specialty goods.
-Hand crafted products, souvenirs, gorgeous art, jewelry….you really cannot walk out of here without seeing something that spikes your interest.
-The Gullah sweetgrass baskets are one of the oldest African cultural products.
+Handmade crafts, souvenirs, gorgeous art, jewelry….you really cannot walk out of here without seeing something that spikes your interest.
+Notably, the Gullah sweetgrass baskets are one of the oldest African cultural products.

 Stop by the City Market after your carriage ride as it is located just across the road.

 If your visit falls around Halloween (or really anytime of the year), you may want to take a haunted tour of the Old Charleston Jail.
 The jail, which operated from 1802-1939, housed many infamous criminals including Lavinia Fisher and Civil War prisoners.